 The development and commercialization of new drug products is highly competitive.
 We face competition with respect to our product candidates from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies, as well as generic and biosimilar companies, worldwide.
-There are a number of pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of product candidates for the treatment of GA, wet AMD, Stargardt disease, non-infectious intermediate and posterior uveitis or other disease indications for which we may develop Zimura.
+There are a number of pharmaceutical and biotechnology companies that currently market and sell products or are pursuing the development of product candidates for the treatment of GA, wet AMD and Stargardt disease.
+There are a number of pharmaceutical and biotechnology companies that are currently developing product candidates for the treatment of RHO-adRP and there is at least one biotechnology company that is currently developing a product candidate for the treatment of Best disease, two indications for which we are developing novel AAV gene therapy product candidates.
 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.
 Some of these competitive products and therapies are based on scientific approaches that are the same as or similar to our approach, and others are based on entirely different approaches.
 We also will face similar competition with respect to any other products or product candidates that we may seek to develop or commercialize in the future.
 In particular, many companies are pursuing gene therapy approaches for age-related and orphan retinal diseases.